sorry-app/status-bar/README.md

 Please note that all our JavaScript plugins require [jQuery](http://jquery.com/).

-This plugin is officialy supported with jQuery `1.10.1` however it has been successfully tested back to jQuery `1.4.4`.
+This plugin is officialy supported with jQuery `1.10.1` however may work on older versions.

 ## Installing The Plugin